 font-smoothing properties to remove jagged edges from fonts.

-html selector, we use system fonts – beautiful fonts that are used in the UI of your operating system and load immediately with no extra network resources.
+html selector, we use system fonts – some nice fonts that’re used in the UI of your operating system and load immediately with no extra network resources.
 We also default to a

 18px (which also sets the value of